imretro/imretro/README.md

 Each file should start with a header to provide some information about the image.
 The first 7 *bytes* are `"IMRETRO"` (for a total of 56 bits).
 This is the file signature.

-The next two bits map to the "modes" that declare the bits-per-pixel.
+The next two bits map to the "modes" that declare the bits-per-pixel. `00` for 1-bit, `01` for 2-bit, and `10` for 8-bit.
 After is a single bit for palette usage: `0` for no palette, `1` to declare that the file contains a palette.
 When no palette is present in the file, this means that the file decoder should choose its own default palette.
 The next 5 bits are unused.

 Following that are 32 bits for the dimensions: 16 for width and 16 for height.
 The reason for this limited range of dimensions is to be faithful to the retro-ish goal of this format.